-The perfect golf swing to maximise performance
+The perfect golf swing maximises performance not positions

 - High levels of shot accuracy.